Partner Registration – Closed

 Note: Registering as a Buckle Up for Life partner organization, annually, is a pre-requisite to applying for all other partnerships and/or grants.
 Registration is free, non-competitive, and always open.

-• If the application period for the Community Grant and Gift of Safety partnerships is currently open and you are planning to apply for one or both of those opportunities, you will automatically be prompted to complete Partner Registration as a first step of the Common Partnership Application.
-In that case, you do not need to separately complete this registration as linked below.
+- If the application period for the Community Grant and Gift of Safety partnerships is currently open and you are planning to apply for one or both of those opportunities, you will automatically be prompted to complete Partner Registration as a first step of the Common Partnership Application.
+In that case, you do not need to complete this registration as a separate step.

-• If you are interested in becoming a registered Buckle Up for Life Partner any other time during the year, then you do need to complete the registration linked below.
+- If you are interested in becoming a registered Buckle Up for Life Partner any other time during the year, then you do need to complete the registration which will be linked below.

 Overview: